8 Reasons to Visit Tokyo | Matthew & Michael | LGBTQ Backpacking

 6. The Many Sights, The City Lights

 One of my favorite things to do in the great city was to just walk around at night with no particular destination in mind.
-Tokyo's nightlife center Shinjuku is the perfect neighborhood for such walks.
-The excess of restaurants, bars, clubs, arcades, shopping malls and cafés provide endless possibilities of activities.
-Yet, even just walking from one place to another creates an experience in and of itself.
+Tokyo's nightlife center Shinjuku is the perfect neighbourhood for such walks.
+The excess of restaurants, bars, clubs, arcades, shopping malls, and cafés provides endless possibilities for activities.
+Yet, even just walking from one place to another creates an experience in and of itself, and it perfectly fits top tourist attractions in Tokyo, Japan, on night itineraries.

 7. Escape To The Past

 The region wasn't always an urban steel jungle.
 Formerly known as Edo, Tokyo has its roots as a small fishing village from the 1400s.
-Fascinatingly enough, with as much change the region has experienced over the hundred years, it's thankfully managed to maintain it's historic character.
-Escape the hustle and bustle of the city streets by visiting one of the many temples and Shinto shrines around the city.
+Fascinatingly enough, with as much change the region has experienced over the hundred years, it's thankfully managed to maintain its historic character.
+Escape the hustle and bustle of the city streets by visiting one of the many temples and Shinto shrines around the city, one of the timeless reasons to visit Tokyo, Japan, beyond neon lights.

 One of the area's most famed sites, Tokyo's Imperial Palace holds a green patch of peace and serenity in the center of the city.